khulnasoft/integrations-core/network/README.md

 ### Installation

-The network check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.
+The network check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your server.

 To collect metrics with this integration, make sure the conntrack module is activated on your host.
 If it's not the case, run: